 For many, visiting New York city is considered the trip of a lifetime.
 The bright lights, the buzz and movement of the city, the iconic yellow cabs, the food, the sights, the smells – there’s so much to take in!

 Anyone who has visited or who even lives in New York will tell you that it’s best to arrive with a few ideas in mind of where and what you want to experience when you get there.
 But with such a colourful and diverse city at your fingertips, where do you start?
 We all know about the obvious landmarks; the Empire State Building and The Statue of Liberty but what if you want to try something different?
-Here you’ll find *** ideas of places to visit and things to experience while you’re in the city that never sleeps!
+Here you’ll find lots of ideas for places to visit and things to experience while you’re in the city that never sleeps!

 Before you travel, consider travel medical insurance by Safetrip – just in case!